dingspacedong/ComfyUI-Studio-A-novelai-inspired-comfyui-frontend/ReadMe.md

 * **Wildcards & Characters:** Define reusable character profiles and wildcard lists (`{{wc:name}}`) for faster, more creative prompting.
 * **Compare:** Generate a grid/xyz plot based on defined parameters like samplers, seed, scheduler, etc.
 * **Image Captioning:** Generate tags or natural language captions describing an image of your choosing.
+* **Remote Sharing:** Create a password protected cloudflare link for a friend to remote into your studio to use.